North-West-Wind/CurseForge-CLI/README.md

 You will find modpack/mod name with some numbers after it.
 That is totally intentional.
 Do not attempt to remove it.
 It is used for recognition.

+Installing a modpack will also generate a profile.
+However, the profile doesn't use the correct mod loader.
+Please install the mod loader yourself as instructed.

 ## License
 GNU GPLv3